AbiArya/Community/workplan.md

 - **Deployment**: Vercel
 - **Cost**: $0/month (free tiers)

-## Current Focus: Phase 6.3 - Live Chat & Messaging
+## Current Focus: Phase 7 - Testing & Polish
-Match Display UI is complete!
-Users can now view their matches with beautiful cards, stats dashboard, and weekly grouping.
-Next: build the messaging system.
+Phase 6.3 (Messaging) is complete!
+Users can now chat with matches in real-time using a unified chat system that supports both 1:1 and future group chats.
+Next up: testing, polish, and deployment prep.

 ## Development Phases